selendra/selendra-wiki/docs/learn/learn-parachains.md

 the parachains decide on original validity of transactions.
 For example, a parachain may be implemented so that transactions must pay a minimum fee to collators to be valid.
 The Relay Chain will enforce this validity.
-Similarly, a parachain could not include that in their implementation, and Polkadot would still enforce its validity.
+Similarly, a parachain could not include that in their implementation, and Selendra would still enforce its validity.

 Parachains are not required to have their own token.
 If they do, it is up to the parachain to make the economic case for their token, not {{ selendra: Selendra :selendra }}.